-Any concerns about a child will be recorded on CPOMS.
+Any concerns about a child will be recorded in writing as soon as possible.
 All records will provide a factual and evidence-based account and there will be accurate recording of any actions.
-Records will be dated and, where appropriate, witnessed.
-Where an opinion or professional judgement is recorded this should be clearly stated.
+Records will be signed, dated and, where appropriate, witnessed.
+Where an opinion or professional judgement is recorded this should be clearly stated as such.